QalbeHabib/ApeOrDie/README.md

 ## Overview

 ApeOrDie is a Solana-based program designed to facilitate token launches and manage bonding curves.
 This project leverages the Anchor framework for Solana smart contract development.
-Additionally, it integrates with the Raydium Vault for enhanced liquidity management.

 ## Features